 - Java: Developed by Sun in the 90s as an interpreted language, but later extended to be JIT-compiled.
 It mostly started in web applications, but soon expanded to many platforms that could run the virtual machine.
 It's still widely used in web applications but also found itself as the platform for Android OS applications.

 - Lisp: Originally LISP, as in LISt Processor.
-Another early language (a second one, in fact), this time much higher level that the industry was ready to.
+Another early language (a second one, in fact), this time at a much higher level that the industry was ready for.
 Created by John McCarthy in 1955 as a research tool in the abstract algebra field and later found its use in AI development.
 Another Long Runner, which, although not as popular per se, influenced basically all modern programming languages, especially scripting ones like Python.
 Is known for several rather hard-to-bend-the-brain-around concepts like first order functions and closures, as well as for its idiosyncratic (or, as many say, non-existing) syntax that consists entirely of parentheses.
 Has evolved greatly with time.
 Popular dialects are Common Lisp and Scheme.

 - Objective-C: Apple's (originally NeXT's) cross between C and Smalltalk.
-Originated in NeXTstep and was briefly offered as a programming tool for Windows in the early Nineties, but didn't really took off, mainly due to performance problems: PCs of the time were a lot weaker than now, and the translators weren't up to task.
+Originated in NeXTstep and was briefly offered as a programming tool for Windows in the early Nineties, but didn't really take off, mainly due to performance problems: PCs of the time were a lot weaker than now, and the translators weren't up to task.
 It was, however, revitalized by the introduction of Mac OS X and iOS.

 - Python: Another interpreted language, used notably on UNIX and UNIX-like systems, which aims to be readable.
 Version 3 made several changes to the language that are often incompatible with older code, so for running older code version 2.7 is also maintained by the organization responsible for the official interpreter, the Python Software Foundation.